Route to hyperchaos in quadratic optomechanics

 In contrast, a remarkable advantage of optomechanical systems is experimental access to all four dynamical variables.
 The quadratures of the intracavity field $a$ can be measured directly via heterodyne detection of the cavity output, and the position $x$ and momentum $p$ of the oscillator can be measured using a weak probe laser of a different wavelength, where linear coupling is dominant.
 Hence the LEs can be calculated more accurately, with no need for time-delay embedding.

 An attractor is also classified by its fractal dimension $D$, measuring its degree of self-similarity.
 For an ordinary chaotic attractor $2<D<3$, while for hyperchaos $D>3$.
 We use the standard method to estimate $D$ of simulated trajectories using the correlation dimension method of Grassberger and Proccacia~\cite{grassberger1983}.
 This estimate is independent of the underlying equations and can therefore corroborate the existence of hyperchaos.
 Figure~\ref{fig:corrdim} shows the estimated fractal dimension $D$ of a hyperchaotic system with $κ=0.4$, $γ=0.007$, $Δ=15.5$ and varying $P$ (see Appendix~\ref{sec:numerics} for numerical details).
 We have chosen a larger mechanical decay rate in order to reduce the transient time of the dynamics, $\sim γ^{-1}$.
 There is an excellent agreement between the hyperchaotic region with two positive LEs and $D>3$, and the chaotic region with $D\lesssim 3$.
 To the best of our knowledge, estimation of $D$ for an experimentally-relevant hyperchaotic system was not carried out before.
-This is an interesting avenue of further research, given the difficulty in accurate numerical simulations of the dynamics.
+In fact, obtaining the fractal dimension posed severe computational requirements, which gives a key clue as to the route to hyperchaos in our system, which we now discuss.